BenikaH/BayesBall/README.md

 (*N*-*n*) / (*N*+*M*)

-where *n* is the number of singles that have happened in the season so far.
+where *n* is the number of singles which have already occurred in the season.

 Using *BayesGame*:
 =================